 Abbie Cornish is, confusingly, not Cornish.
-Instead she was born in Lochinvar, which sounds like it's in Scotland but in fact it's in New South Wales, which is nowhere near actual Wales and is about as far away as possible, in Australia.
-This dizzying trail of wrong-footing and red herrings clearly shows that Abbie Cornish has something to hide.
+Instead she was born in Lochinvar, which sounds like it's in Scotland but is in fact in New South Wales, which is nowhere near actual Wales and is about as far away as possible, in Australia.
+What a dizzying trail of wrong-footing and red herrings.

-Or not!
-Let's pretend she doesn't, for the sake of this profile.
-Aside from whatever terrible past Abbie Cornish's concealing, she's an actress of course - you're most likely to have seen her in 2011's premier psychological abuse / giant robot battling / burlesque-dancin' flick Sucker Punch, in which she played the armour-clad, sword-toting Sweetpea.
+She's an actress – you're most likely to have seen her in 2011's premier psychological abuse/giant robot battling/burlesque-dancin' flick Sucker Punch, in which she played the armour-clad, sword-toting Sweetpea.
 She also narrated the film, like a young, blonde female Morgan Freeman.